GUIDE 2024

 Knowledge management is a business initiative and is implemented to help businesses achieve their goals.

-As a knowledge manager, you need an understanding of business priorities, the need for knowledge management in the corporate environment, and how your role fits into the overall business strategy.
-Only then can you develop a knowledge management strategy that is aligned with business objectives.
+As a knowledge manager, you need an understanding of business requirements and priorities, the need for knowledge management in the corporate environment, and how your role fits into the overall business strategy.
+Only then can you develop a knowledge management strategy that is aligned with business objectives?

 In the world of business, execution counts for far more than ideas.
-Businesses that successfully execute often leave others far behind.
-In addition to developing a knowledge management strategy, you also need the skills that are necessary for successfully implementing the strategy.
+Businesses that execute well often leave others far behind.
+In addition to developing a knowledge management strategy, you also need the skills that are necessary for a successful implementation of the strategy.

 Achievements